tiagofmota/myMicrobiomeHelpers/R/README.md

 )
 ```

-## 📋 Package Dependencies
+## 📋 Dependencies

-This package integrates multiple core ecology and data science frameworks.
+These scripts integrate multiple core ecology and data science frameworks.
 Since these dependencies span CRAN, Bioconductor, and GitHub, please ensure they are installed using the commands below:

 | Package | Source / Installation Command | Used In Function(s) |
 | :--- | :--- | :--- |